jstaff1314/port/docs/projectwo.md

 ## Capstone

 For my senior thesis, I conducted a feminist genre critique of horror.
 In this paper, I discuss the interplay between masculinity and femininity with a focus on how femininity is represented in horror films.
 This paper is a culmination of months of research and years of learning rhetorical strategies.
+While it is a technical research paper, my thesis also showcases my creativity and passion.

 [View PDF](https://drive.google.com/file/d/1kc2HSuFPdIuLyNtJSObEDXWXufE7cTY6/view?usp=sharing)